-The best bowl of pho you’ll ever have is right in the kitchen of an amazing Vietnamese mom.
+The best bowl of pho (pronounced: fuh?
+NOT foe) you’ll ever have is right in the kitchen of an amazing Vietnamese mom.
 My mom has always made the best bowl of pho ga (chicken), but since I no longer consume land creatures, I actively claim that I make the best bowl of pho chay (vegan pho) you’ll ever have.
 Unless of course you’ve been to Au Lac in Fountain Valley, CA…then I’d say it’s comparable.
 The protein you choose to use is completely up to you.
 I made my own seitan using this recipe from Vegetarian Times.
 It’s a lot of work, so unless you’ve got a lot of time, I wouldn’t recommend making a block of seitan just for a pho recipe.
-You can also use pre-made seitan at the grocery store or skip it altogether & just stick with tofu (deep fried or baked extra firm tofu is the best, but that’s up to you), mushrooms, or extra veggies.
+You can also use pre-made seitan at the grocery store or skip it altogether & just stick with tofu (deep-fried or baked extra firm tofu is the best, but that’s up to you), mushrooms, or extra veggies.
 Since pho is actually considered breakfast, I like to add an egg to my morning bowls.
-If you’re vegan, probably don’t do that, yeah?

 - 1 large yellow onion, peeled